josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🗝_who_holds_the_tape.md

 # 🗝 Who Holds the Tape

-**First created:** 2025-08-11 | **Last updated:** 2025-08-26
+**First created:** 2025-08-11 | **Last updated:** 2025-08-29

 *Casefile on behavioural capture, data custody, and institutional containment pathways*

 ---

-> **Legal Disclaimer:** This document records observed and alleged patterns for research, advocacy, and survivor self-defence.
-All institutional or individual references are allegations unless confirmed by public record.
+> **Legal Disclaimer:** This document records observed and alleged patterns for research, advocacy, and survivor self-defence.<br>
+> All institutional or individual references are allegations unless confirmed by public record.<br>

 ---

 ## ✨ Containment Context

-A behavioural capture sequence was staged in what outwardly resembled a medical or academic setting.
+A behavioural capture sequence was staged in what outwardly resembled a medical or academic setting.<br>
-Beneath the surface, the choreography suggests a deliberate attempt to provoke emotional destabilisation, later reframed as “risk.”
+Beneath the surface, the choreography suggests a deliberate attempt to provoke emotional destabilisation, later reframed as “risk.”<br>
-The operational question: **who holds the master copy?**
+The operational question: **who holds the master copy?** <br>

 ---